 Australia's indigenous peoples belong to some of the oldest, most continuous cultures in the world; and yet, travelers who stay in big cities may never have an opportunity to interact with a true native.
 Working on an Aboriginal reservation is thus one of the most unique ways to experience the country’s original peoples.
 While foreigners are not typically allowed on reservation land, backpackers with a working visa may find employment in a community store.

-These positions are especially remote and best suited for an open-minded individual who is comfortable working independently.
+These job opportunities in Australia are especially remote and best suited for an open-minded individual who is comfortable working independently.
 Daily tasks include stocking shelves and ordering supplies, serving customers, maintaining store policies, and cooking takeaway meals.
-Some previous retail experience is encouraged, and positions tend to be contracted for 3-12 months.
+Some previous retail experience is encouraged, and positions tend to be contracted for three to 12 months.

 5. National Park Ranger

 Hundreds of unique species call Australia home, and more are discovered every year.
 While some of these creatures may cross your path in a remote workplace, nothing puts you in the heart of a native environment like a job at one of the country's 500-plus national parks.
-Though paid, contracted jobs usually require a relevant degree and previous experience, volunteer positions and short-term help are always available.
+Though paid, contracted national park jobs usually require a relevant degree and previous experience, but volunteer positions and short-term internships are almost always available, too.

 Skill-specific positions focus strictly on in-depth conservation and preservation efforts, while jobs for eager but inexperienced applicants apply to a wider range of basic activities.
 Most national parks have an information office and shop, where workers may sell souvenirs, clean facilities, monitor trails, and provide educational materials.